jaredfeldman/jaredfeldman/ice_kicker_logistic_regression/README.md

 # Report Reproduction Steps
 1. Clone the repository
-2. Open the `lab-2-lab-2-aaj.Rproj` file
+2. Open the `project.Rproj` file
-3. Open the `/reports/lab_2_report_aaj.Rmd` file
+3. Open the `/reports/final_report.Rmd` file
 4. Knit the report (the initial `get data` chunk may take several minutes to run)
-  - Further detail around models can be found in `/notebooks/aaj_project2_models`
+  - Further detail around models can be found in `/notebooks/models.Rmd`
-  - Further detail around charts can be found in `/notebooks/aaj_project2_charts`
+  - Further detail around charts can be found in `/notebooks/charts.Rmd`
-  - Further detail around EDA and feature engineering can be found in `notebooks/aaj_project2_EDA`
+  - Further detail around EDA and feature engineering can be found in `notebooks/EDA.rmd`

 # Project Organization